evansinho/Blog-App/README.md

 - Goto `localhost:3000` then you can start writing about interesting topics.

 ### Commands to run
-- `rails s` to run the local host and start playing with the form.
+- `rails s` to run the local host and start playing with the app.
+- `rspec` to run test.

 ## Author